NgYuKang/FIT2107-ev-charger-calculator/README.md

 # FIT2107_S2_2021 EV Charger Calculator

-This is the project I've done with other group members in the unit FIT2107 - Software Quality and Testing.
+This is the project I've done with other group members in the unit FIT2107 - Software Quality and Testing.<br />
-This project is part of the assignment to implement a simple calculator to calculate fees for charging according to type of charger and time of day.
+This project is part of the assignment to implement a simple calculator to calculate fees for charging according to type of charger and time of day.<br/>
-This project was focused on the testing part, with the skeleton flask app code provided by the teaching team.
+This project was focused on the testing part, with the skeleton flask app code provided by the teaching team.<br />
+The project was originally on the university's gitlab server, so you will see a gitlab ci/cd file in here.

 Below is the original readme provided to setup the project.